7 Best Medical Alert Systems of 2024: Expert Tested & Reviewed

 Who should use a medical alert system?

 There’s no “one-size-fits-all” reason to use a medical alert system.
 Caregivers and care recipients may choose to purchase a medical alert system for a number of reasons.
-Maybe you or your care recipient experienced a fall or other medical emergency and weren’t able to get help right away.
+For example, several members of our focus group decided to get one after they fell and weren’t able to get help right away.
+Our August 2024 survey respondents stated their primary motivation for purchasing a medical alert system was experiencing an emergency and regretting not having a help button, followed by mobility issues or physical disabilities and cognitive decline.

 Developing a chronic disease, injury, or recent medical condition that affects your mobility and overall health may be another reason to consider 24/7 medical alert monitoring.